openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 HTTP gateway.
 This is an alternative to using OpenStack Swift.

 The ceph-radosgw application will be containerised on machine 0 with the `ceph-radosgw`_ charm.
+To deploy:

 .. code-block:: none

-   juju deploy --to lxd:0 --config source=cloud:focal-xena ceph-radosgw
+   juju deploy --to lxd:0 --series jammy --channel quincy/stable ceph-radosgw

 A single relation is needed: